 Social media is now an integral part of many young peoples lives.
-In fact, the latest research from Ofcom suggests that almost half of young people aged between 8 and 17 have a profle on a social networking site such as Facebook.
+A 2017 report from Ofcom notes that more than 75% of young people aged 12-15 have a profile on a social networking site such as Facebook or Snapchat.
 It also provides an opportunity for people all over the world to connect and exchange ideas easily.

 Technology, generally, is making a fundamental change in the way that teachers interact with their classes.
 In fact, 58% of teachers claim to use IT in every single lesson they teach, while 77% say that they have seen a rise in classroom interaction as a result of students using technology.
 Research also points to teachers welcoming YouTube, Facebook, Twitter, iPads and smartphones into the learning environment.